r0sa-bio-digital/content-publishing-ecosystem/README.md

 					* think is it really good idea to transform developers to authors
 						* yes, it is good way to motivate developers do better core features
 					* technical roadmap must support business roadmap
-		* Add update content functionality
+		* Add update content record functionality
+			* update text
+				* api call
+				* frontend
+			* update author fee
 				* api call
 				* frontend
 		* Rework readme
 			* move work plan to content typed as markdown
 				* become first user of your system and first real author of content in it